 Indigo Indigofera guatimalensis

-image Indigo Indigofera guatemalensis plant that gives indigo color similar to dark blue.
+image Indigo Indigofera guatemalensis plant that gives indigo color similar to dark blue

 Indigo Indigofera guatimalensis plant that gives indigo color similar to dark blue.